-Shrubsole retires from international game
+World Cup winner Shrubsole ends England career

 The 30-year-old played 173 games for her country across all formats, claiming 227 wickets.

-She took six wickets in England's dramatic World Cup final win over Australia at Lord's in 2017.
+She took six wickets in England's dramatic World Cup final win over India at Lord's in 2017.

 "I feel immensely privileged to have been able to represent my country for the past 14 years," said Shrubsole.